JetSetIlly/Gopher2600/README.md

 `Gopher2600` makes use of SDL2.
 The SDL2 go binding used by the project requires a minimum SDL2 version of `2.0.10`.

+### Platforms

+`Gopher2600` is known to run on several platforms.
+It is known to work best however on Linux based systems, on which it is being developed.

 ### Cross-Compilation